yugr/rust-slides/talk.md

 - Just comparing few random programs
   * not enough to draw conclusions
 - Just looking at asm code
-  * inefficiencies may be due to bug / NYI feature in LLVM
+  * inefficiencies may be due to bug / NYI feature in LLVM ("Sufficiently Smart Compiler")
   * should check what is NYI and can never be implemented in LLVM optimizer
 - Performance of parallel code
   * maybe next time